wiredtiger/testy/README.md

   ```
   In the terminal we can call this new function `describe` like so:
   ```
-  # Note that arguments named with '_' will need to changed to '-' in the call from terminal.
+  # Note that underscores in function arguments are converted to dashes on the command line.
   fab -H user@host describe <--workload-name=sample>
   ```

-The fabric function requires a context argument passed in such as `c` in the example above, this provides the connection to the remote server.
-All executable fabric functions will need this argument.
+Fabric tasks require a context object as the first argument followed by zero or more user-defined arguments.
+The context object (passed in as `c` in the example above) is used to share parser and configuration state with executed tasks and provides functions to execute commands on the remote server, such as `c.run()`.
 - You can also add additional arguments that give the user ability to pass arguments into these fabric functions as well.

 Fabric allows you to execute shell commands both on the remote server and locally.